U.S. finalizing rules to limit sensitive tech exports to China, others

 “While bureaucrats and industry shills twiddle their thumbs, the Chinese Communist Party continues to purchase sensitive U.S. technologies with clear military applications,” he said.
 “I will be digging deep into the Commerce Department’s actions.”

-“China firmly opposes the U.S. abuse of the concept of national security and export control measures to impair normal cooperation between businesses and countries,” Chinese foreign ministry spokesman Geng Shuang said at a regular briefing in Beijing on Wednesday, when asked about the rules.
+“China firmly opposes the U.S.’ generalization of the concept of national security and abuse of export control measures to interfere with and restrict the normal communications and cooperation between businesses,” Chinese foreign ministry spokesman Geng Shuang said at a regular briefing in Beijing on Wednesday, when asked about the rules.

 Limiting tech exports will not disrupt China’s innovation or development, said Geng.